trevjonez/composer-gradle-plugin/README.md

 ```groovy
 apply plugin: 'composer'
 ```
-The above should be all you need and will create a task for each testable variant in the project.
+The above should be all you need to get started and will create a task for each testable variant in the project.

 The tasks that are created will be of the form `testFlavorTypeComposer`